Optimal martingale transport between radially symmetric marginals in general dimensions: Optimal transport problem and its variant

 We note that \cite{GKL2} studied the optimal martingale transport problem in general dimensions as well, and they conjectured the following extremal property of minimizers.\\

 {\bf Conjecture:} {\it Consider the cost function $c(x, y) =|x-y|$ and assume that $\mu$ is absolutely continuous with respect to Lebesgue measure on $\R^d$, and that $\mu \wedge \nu =0$.
-If $\pi$ is a martingale transport that minimizes $(\ref{MGTP})$, then for $\mu$ almost every x, the support of the disintegration $\supp \pi_x$ consists of $k+1$ points that form the vertices of a $k$-dimensional polytope, where $k:=k(x)$ is the dimension of the linear span of $\supp \pi_x$.
+If $\pi$ is a martingale transport that minimizes $(\ref{MGTP})$, then for $\mu$ almost every x, the support of disintegration $\supp \pi_x$ consists of $k+1$ points that form the vertices of a $k$-dimensional polytope, where $k:=k(x)$ is the dimension of the linear span of $\supp \pi_x$.
 Finally, the minimizing solution is unique.}\\

-Therefore, Theorem \ref{mainresult} can be seen as an affirmative answer for the above conjecture when the marginals $\mu$ and $\nu$ are radially symmetric on $\R^d$, and in this case $k(x) \equiv 2$.
+Therefore, Theorem \ref{mainresult} can be seen as an affirmative answer for the above conjecture when the marginals $\mu$ and $\nu$ are radially symmetric on $\R^d$, and in this case $k(x) \equiv 1$.
+On the other hand, \cite{GKL2} showed that the conjecture is true under the additional assumption that $\nu$ is supported on a countable set.

+However, a recent work of the author \cite{Lim} presented a counterexample (see \cite[Example 2.9]{Lim}), showing that the assumption $\mu \ll \mathcal{L}^d$ alone is not sufficient.
+We think that it is an interesting question to find some sufficient conditions on $\mu,\nu$ which guarantee the conjecture.
+Or, as commented in \cite{Lim}, for the following (weaker) existence conjecture I do not know a counterexample:\\

+{\bf Conjecture 2:} {\it Consider the cost function $c(x, y) =|x-y|$ and assume that $\mu$ is absolutely continuous with respect to Lebesgue measure on $\R^d$, and that $\mu \wedge \nu =0$.
+Then there exists a martingale optimal transport to \eqref{MGTP} which is of polytope-type as described in the above conjecture.\\

 The organization of the paper is as follows.
-In Section 2, we introduce the monotonicity principle \cite{bj, Z, BeGr} and establish the stability of the common marginal $\mu \wedge \nu$ under every minimizer of \eqref{MGTP}.
+In Section 2, we describe the monotonicity principle which was first introduced in \cite{bj} and subsequently generalized in \cite{Z, BeGr} and \cite{bnt}.
+Then we establish the stability of the common marginal $\mu \wedge \nu$ under every minimizer of \eqref{MGTP}.
 In Section 3, we further apply the monotonicity to determine the structure of the minimizer in one dimension.
 Finally, in Section 4, we establish the deformation lemma and the main theorem which deals with arbitrary dimensions.